 The Communications Committee provides a central collection point for all meeting communications through print materials and email@example.com, and coordinates both internal and external distribution through newsletter (email and print), announcements, website, social media and area press releases.

 Announcements: The writer collects announcements and creates the announcement document which is reviewed by the Clerk of Communications, then sent to the announcers, clerk and assistant clerk.

-Three announcers are appointed for 1 year terms.
+Announcers: Three announcers are appointed for one 3 year term staggering their terms.
 They rotate months for reading announcements at the rise of meeting for worship.

 Press relations: The Press relations coordinator writes and distributes press releases weekly to local media on upcoming adult classes, lectures and other events of interest to the wider community.

 SignUp Genius: The Communications Committee hosts a SignUp Genius account as a way of structuring sign ups for child care, sunday morning volunteers, lasagna & simple suppers and leaf rake day.
 Usage began during the pandemic and is now done in concert with other committees.